tdeekens/flopflip/readme.md

   feature toggles onto the `props` of a component
 * `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag
+* `SwitchFeature` a component conditionally rendering the first `<ToggleFeature>` child based on the status of its passed feature flag
 * `reducer` and `STATE_SLICE` a reducer and the state slice for the feature toggle state
 * `createFlopFlipEnhancer` a redux store enhancer to configure flipflip and add